akawiy/packman/README.md

 pyinstaller -i "NONE" --onefile main.py --name packman
 ```

-Output will be located in the `dist` directory
+Output will be located in the `dist` folder

 ## 📋 Usage